ILIOTIBIAL BAND SYNDROME

 The first treatments for ITB include ice, rest, stretching with a foam roller and the use of non-steroidal anti-inflammatory drugs.
 For severe conditions, stronger medication and corticosteroid injections may be suggested.
 However, steroid injections and anti-inflammatory drugs do nothing to repair the loose ligaments either in the hip joint or in the knee and are most likely the cause of the painful ITB and therefore does not alleviate the pain caused by this condition.

 Quite a number of people suffering from ITB syndrome do not want to risk the side effects that come with steroid injections, while others do not want to resort to surgery.
 If you are in this category, you can visit Pinnacle Integrated Health for a non-invasive alternative to treat ITB syndrome.
-Just a single visit to our office will set you on a journey to leading a pain-free life.
-We use stem cell therapy, an advanced form of platelet rich plasma (PRP) therapy and other regenerative procedures for ITB syndrome treatment.
+Just a single visit to our office can set you on a journey to leading a pain-free life.
+We use regenerativex cell therapy, an advanced form of platelet rich plasma (PRP) therapy and other regenerative procedures for ITB syndrome treatment.
 Feel free to contact us to find out if our procedure is right for you.